 1. Replace incandescent lamps.
 A quick survey of your facility may reveal incandescent lamps lurking in downlights, sconces, table lamps, task lights, and wall washers.
-In spaces such as kitchens and offices, significant energy savings can be realized by upgrading incandescents to compact fluorescent lamps (CFLs) in all light fixtures that are on for two or more hours per day.
-Replacing a 60-watt incandescent bulb with a 13-watt CFL can save about $37 over its 8,000-hour rated life at an average cost of $0.10 per kilowatt-hour.
+In spaces such as kitchens and offices, you can achieve significant energy savings by upgrading incandescents to LEDs in light fixtures that are on for two or more hours per day.
+Replacing a 60-watt incandescent bulb with a 9-watt CFL can save about $90 over its 40,000-hour rated life at an average cost of $0.10 per kilowatt-hour.

 2. Consider occupancy sensors and room automation.
 Lighting occupancy sensors in guest bathrooms are key!
 Replace the standard bathroom light switch and incorporate a 1-watt light-emitting diode (LED) night-light.

 Meeting rooms and storage area spaces are also ideal locations for occupancy sensors.
 Wall-mounted sensors cost between $30 and $90 uninstalled, whereas ceiling-mounted sensors can provide greater coverage area for large rooms and cost between $40 and $120 uninstalled.
 Standard occupancy sensors can save an estimated $0.05 to $0.20 per square foot per year, with payback periods as quick as six months.